-He and his team also regularly publishes their findings and case studies on improving conversion rates, which have helped many Web professionals discover better ways of building websites.
+He and his team also regularly publish their findings and case studies on improving conversion rates, which have helped many Web professionals discover better ways of building websites.

 I emailed Paras and asked him one question: Based on your experience, what are the top 5 things a designer can change with his/her design that will significantly increase conversion rates and/or usability?

 Here are his top ways to increase your conversion rate:

 - Show more product/service images